MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 Let's get started.
 You'll want the tools of the trade.
 We built our service on Linux, but you can probably get it working on OSX or Windows with enough effort.
 You'll need to acquire and become familar with [ffmpeg](http://ffmpeg.org) and [ImageMagick](http://www.imagemagick.org).
-The latter is optional if you don't care about how we handle arbituary image formats.
+The latter is optional if you don't care about how we handle arbitrary image formats.

 Please note that **you cannot use your distribution-provided ffmpeg package**.
 You'll need the non-distributable libx264 to handle media on the web properly.
 [Read up](http://trac.ffmpeg.org/wiki/CompilationGuide)